 And that was exactly what Ezekiel saw.
 "Wherefore I will bring the worst of the nations, and they shall possess their houses.
 I will also make the pomp of the strong to cease, and their holy places shall be defiled.
 Destruction cometh, and they shall seek peace, and there shall be none.
 Mischief shall come upon mischief, and rumor upon rumor.
-And then shall they seek a vision from the prophet, but the law will perish from the priest, and counsel from the ancients.
-The kind will mourn.
-The prince will be clothed desolation.
+Then shall they seek a vision from the prophet, but the law will perish from the priest, and counsel from the ancients.
+The king will mourn.
+The prince shall be clothed desolation.
 The hands of the people of the land shall be troubled.
 I will do unto them after their way.
-And according to the deserts, will I judge them.
+And according to their deserts, will I judge them.
 And they shall know that I am the Lord."
 In other words, God says, "I'm going to come in and bring a terrible judgment because there is a land full of bloody crimes, full of violence where judgment is not executed on evildoers."

 Now why does God do that?
 Because God hates people?
-No. Because God knows that that, when executed properly, becomes a terror to evildoers and restrains them from doing evil.
-And men need restraints because men are basically so vile and wicked.
+No. Because God knows that that, when executed properly, becomes a terror to evildoers and restrains them from doing evil, and men need restraints because men are basically so vile and wicked.

 And you can see the same thing in Ezekiel 36.
 Now the point is this.
 All the way through here, God requires the death penalty.
 You say, "Is that so that God can kill people?"
 No. That's so that people will not have to die.
 That's so that there are no victims, and there are no criminals.
 Do you understand that?
+If you make it...
 If you make the law of the land according to the law of God, it restrains the criminal.
 And therefore, there are not victims, and there are not perpetrators.
 That's the whole point.
 But where there is bloodshed, and where that blood is unrequited blood, the nation becomes guilty, and God moves in to judge.

 Listen to Numbers 35:33: "So you shall not pollute the land wherein you are, for blood defiles the land.
 And the land cannot be cleansed of the blood that is shed therein, but by the blood of him that shed it."
 Did you get that?
 You ought to mark that down, Numbers 35:33.
 The land will never be cleansed of the blood that is shed until the blood of the one who shed it is shed.

 You ask yourself why America is in the mess that it's in, and I could give you a myriad of reasons.
 One major reason is that this nation is under the judgment of God for unrequited blood.
-The ground of the United States of America cries out to God for retribution against murderers, robbers, and those who are worthy of death.
+The ground of the United States of America cries out to God for retribution against murderers and robbers, and those who are worthy of death.
 And were they properly dealt with, there would be the minimizing of victims and perpetrators.
 But instead, we do the very opposite, and our land is blood-guilty.

 And friend, I want to tell you, I believe with all my heart that abortion is murder, and that we are guilty to an absolutely inconceivable extent in the matter of massacring unborn children.

-Passivism finds no advocacy in the New Testament.
+Pacifism finds no advocacy in the New Testament.
 Government is given the right to use a sword.
 It is true that when harlots were converted, Jesus said, "Go and sin no more."
 But when soldiers were converted, he didn't say, "Go and soldier no more."
 Government has the right to the sword.
 If it doesn't use it, the land cries out for unrequited blood.

-And this land cries out from the blood of millions upon millions of those who are unborn, and many who were born, the killers of which have never been brought to retribution.
+And this land cries out from the blood of millions upon millions upon millions of those who were unborn, and many who were born, the killers of which have never been brought to retribution.
 And I believe that is reason enough for God to bring against us judgment even as He did against Israel.
 For we have become a land full of bloody crimes, a land filled with violence.

-Finally, we are to submit to the government for conscious sake.
-Verse 5 ...
-"Wherefore you must needs be subject" ... now we're back to the key idea from verse 1.
-You must needs be subject not only for wrath, not only because you fear God as God acts through the government, not only because you don't want to feel the vengeance of God, but for conscious sake also" ... not only because you fear the consequence, but because you know what is right, you see?
+Finally, we are to submit to the government for conscience sake, for conscience sake.
+Verse 5: "Wherefore you must needs be subject."
+Now we're back to the key idea from verse 1.
+You must needs be subject not only for wrath, not only because you fear God as God acts through the government, not only because you don't want to feel the vengeance of God, but for conscience sake also."
+Not only because you fear the consequence, but because you know what is right, you see.
 So it isn't all negative.
 This should be the highest motivation.

 And that's what it means in 1st Peter 2:13: "Submit yourselves to every ordinance of man for the Lord's sake."
 Not just so you can avoid the consequences, but for the Lord's sake.
 When you think about obeying the law, you think about it because you're afraid of what will happen if you don't?
 Do you govern your life by fear, or do you think about not breaking the law for the sake of honoring your Lord?
 That's the higher motive.
 I mean we need them both, but I hope you've come to the commitment to the higher one.

 So what did we learn here?
-The conscience is that inner voice.
+The conscience is that, that inner voice.
 We've studied it in detail in Romans earlier.
-The conscious is that little place inside of us where God speaks to us of what is right and wrong.
-It is in that conscience, that inherent sense of what honors God, that we should find our strongest motivation.
+The conscience is that little place inside of us where God speaks to us of what is right and wrong.
+It is in that, in that conscience, that inherent sense of what honors God, that we should find our strongest motivation.
 There's no place for rebellion on the part of a Christian, no place for lawbreaking, no place for uprising and resistance.
 We are to do what is right, to submit.

 I like a lot of things about this guy.
 I want to find him in heaven.
 One of the things I like about him is that he came to Christ with such courage.
 The other thing is that when he spoke to the emperor, he said, "illustrious emperor."
 That tells me where his heart was.
-He understood the place of authority, though he knew who the true king really was.
+He understood the place of authority, though he knew who the true King really was.
 May it be so with us.

 Let's bow in prayer.
 Oh Father, we would pray that the church would be the church, a nation of priests, not politicians, heavenly citizens, yet earthly models of citizenship.
-That we would so live in peace and quiet and honesty and integrity, seeking to make peace, demonstrating love and the graciousness of Christ.
-Accepting our lot, submitting willingly and joyously, and counting it even worthy experience ... blessed experience to suffer for Christ.
+That we would so live in peace and quiet and honesty and integrity, seeking to make peace, demonstrating love and the graciousness of Christ, accepting our lot, submitting willingly and joyously, and counting it even worthy experience, blessed experience to suffer for Christ.
 And in so doing, silence the critics and attract men to the only one who can give such peace, and in so doing change our society.
-May we be committed to loving, living, and preaching the saving Gospel.
-May we be all that we ought to be, as Your children, for Christ's sake, Amen.
+May we be committed to loving, living, and preaching the saving gospel.
+May we be all that we ought to be, as Your children, for Christ's sake, amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).